Interview with Good Will Hunting

 I didn’t quite ask these questions because in my interviews, the graph was heavily disguised.
 In fact, it’s possible to pass my interview without noticing the underlying graph at all, which happened to me the first time I tried the problem.
 But my questions were effectively identical.
 Whether a candidate noticed or not, they were counting paths on a graph.

 My first question serves to encourage the candidate to play with smaller examples, and to check we’re on the same page.
 Just about everybody should find exactly 2 ways to get from 1 to 3 in exactly 3 steps.
-Both paths visit the nodes 1-4-2-3 in that order, and take one of the two edges between 2 and 3.
+Both paths visit the nodes 1-4-2-3 in that order.
+They differ in their choice of edge going from 2 to 3.

 The second question is where the fun begins, and I urge you to try it before reading on.